docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 ### Build cache

-During the process of building an image Docker will step through the instructions in your `Dockerfile` executing each in the order specified.
+During the process of building an image Docker steps through the instructions in your `Dockerfile` executing each in the order specified.
-As each instruction is examined Docker will look for an existing image in its cache that it can reuse, rather than creating a new (duplicate) image.
+As each instruction is examined Docker looks for an existing image in its cache that it can reuse, rather than creating a new (duplicate) image.
 If you do not want to use the cache at all you can use the `--no-cache=true` option on the `docker build` command.

-However, if you do let Docker use its cache then it is very important to understand when it will, and will not, find a matching image.
-The basic rules that Docker will follow are outlined below:
+However, if you do let Docker use its cache then it is very important to understand when it can, and cannot, find a matching image.
+The basic rules that Docker follows are outlined below:

 * Starting with a parent image that is already in the cache, the next instruction is compared against all child images derived from that base